By Jason Alderman

 Involving kids in planning family vacations not only helps them appreciate the overall benefits of travel, but offers an opportunity for even the youngest kids to learn lessons about budgeting, saving and essential money management they will encounter every day.

 If you have trouble tearing your kids away from their smartphones, you might be in luck.
 The technology kids use can be very effective in budgeting, pricing and planning travel.
 Surfing travel destinations can teach kids a great deal about what travel really costs.
+It’s a good idea to make sure that your kids see how much planning has to go on a trip.
+For example, if you are planning on going to Dublin, then you will have to book the hotel, flights, you’ll also probably have to look at things like the bus route map of Dublin.
+Make sure that your kids know how much time and money needs to go into planning a vacation.

 The first step in planning the family vacation should be creating a budget for the trip.
 Set a realistic dollar limit for the trip and be prepared to discuss why that limit exists.